 Q: How would you describe Kissimmee?

-A: It’s just a space that has so many different things and that really came to life this trip for me.
-There is truly something for everyone, whether it’s going to the ESPN Wide World of Sports or doing water parks with the kids.
-Obviously, you have the theme parks, but there is so much more in terms of getting outdoors and relaxing.
+A: It’s just a space that has so many different things, and that really came to life this trip for me.
+There is truly something for everyone, whether it’s going to Gatorland or doing water parks with the kids.
+Obviously, you have theme parks, but there is so much more in terms of getting outdoors and relaxing.
 It’s really a place that has something for everyone in paradise!